-The Secretary of the AAPL shall record the proceedings of meetings of the AAPL, the Board of Directors, and the Executive Committee and assist the presiding officer.
-He shall issue notices to meetings of the Executive Committee, the Board of Directors, and the AAPL on direction of the President.
-The Secretary shall monitor all elections and shall validate election results.
+The Secretary of the AAPL shall (i) record the proceedings of meetings of the AAPL, the Board of Directors, and the Executive Committee and assist the presiding officer, (ii) issue notices to meetings of the Executive Committee, the Board of Directors, and the meetings of Active Members of AAPL on direction of the President or the person authorized to call the applicable meeting, and (iii) monitor all elections and shall validate election results.

-Section 8.
+Section 7.
 The Treasurer.

-The Treasurer shall monitor all AAPL financial matters.
-He shall submit an annual report to the members at the annual meeting and report to the Board of Directors when requested.
-The Treasurer shall cause a statement for dues to be mailed to all active and associate members of the AAPL by July 1 of each year.

-The Treasurer, along with the President, the Executive Vice President, and other individuals authorized by the Board of Directors, shall sign checks in the name of the AAPL.
-The Treasurer shall be a member of the Finance Committee.
-He shall submit the financial records for annual audit.
+The Treasurer shall (i) monitor all AAPL financial matters, (ii) submit an annual report of the financial condition to the Active Members at the annual meeting and report to the Board of Directors when requested, (iii) cause a statement for dues to be sent by means determined by the Treasurer based on standard industry practice for such activities to all active and associate members of the AAPL by July 1 of each year, (iv) work closely with the Executive Vice President to develop long range financial goals for AAPL for review and approval by the Board of Directors, (v) along with the First Vice President and the Executive Vice President develop an annual budget for review and approval of the Finance Committee, (vi) review and approve expense accounts for the President and the Executive Vice President, (vii) serve as (a) a member of the Finance Committee, (b) the Treasurer for the AAPL Educational Foundation, Inc., and (c) the Treasurer for the Board of Trustees of the Landman Scholarship Trust, (viii) along with the President, the Executive Vice President, and other individuals authorized by the Board of Directors, be authorized to sign checks in the name of the AAPL, (ix) be a member of the Finance Committee, and (x) submit the financial records for annual audit by an independent certified public accounting firm approved by the Board of Directors by a three-fourths (3/4) majority vote of those directors present and voting at a regularly scheduled Board of Directors meeting.

 ARTICLE IX - EXECUTIVE COMMITTEE

 Section 1.
+Membership and Authority.

-The Executive Committee shall consist of the Immediate Past President and the officers of the AAPL.
-It shall have the authority to conduct the business of the AAPL between meetings of the Board of Directors and of the membership.
+The Executive Committee shall consist of the Immediate Past President and the Elected Officers of the AAPL.
+It shall have the authority to conduct the business of the AAPL between meetings of the Board of Directors and of the annual meeting of Active Members.

 Section 2.
+Meetings.

 The Executive Committee shall meet at the call of the President.
 At least five (5) days written notice shall be given to meetings, unless waived by the members of the Committee.
-The quorum of the Executive Committee shall be a majority of the members, and proxy and mail voting are prohibited.
+The quorum of the Executive Committee shall be a majority of the members.

 Section 3.
-At any meeting of the Executive Committee, a member may attend by telephone or any other means of communication which permits the member to participate in the meeting.
-A member so attending shall be deemed present at the meeting for all purposes including the determination of whether a quorum is present.
+Review of Executive Vice President and Annual Budget.

+The Board of Directors shall review and approve annually the salary of the Executive Vice President by a three-fourths (3/4) majority vote of those directors present and voting at a regularly scheduled Board of Directors meeting.
+The Executive Committee shall review the annual budget to be submitted to the Board of Directors for approval by a three-fourths (3/4) majority vote of those directors present and voting at a regularly scheduled Board of Directors meeting.

 Section 4.
-Any action required or permitted to be taken at a meeting of the Executive Committee may be taken without a meeting if a unanimous consent in writing, setting forth the actions so taken, is signed by all of the members of the Executive Committee.
-A unanimous written consent shall have the same force and effect as a unanimous vote at a meeting.
-Written consent may be evidenced by facsimile transmission or such other electronic communication method as may be reasonably reliable.
+Local Association Applications.

+The Executive Committee shall consider applications of local associations of Land Professionals seeking affiliation with AAPL and refer applications to the Board of Directors for final consideration.

 Section 5.
-The Executive Committee shall review and approve annually the salary of the Executive Vice President and make recommendations to the Board of Directors for salary adjustments.
-It shall review the annual budget to be submitted to the Board of Directors for approval.

-Section 6.
-The Executive Committee shall consider applications of local associations of Land Professionals seeking affiliation with AAPL and refer applications to the Board of Directors for final consideration.

-Section 7.
+Disciplinary Matters.

 The Executive Committee shall serve as final authority involving disciplinary measures upon appeal of a decision of the Ethics Committee under Article XVII.

 ARTICLE X - EXECUTIVE VICE PRESIDENT